-This security policy describes how Crypto-C ME meets the relevant Level 1 and Level 3 security requirements of FIPS 140-2, and how to securely operate Crypto-C ME in a FIPS 140-2-compliant manner.
+This security policy describes how Crypto-C ME meets the relevant security requirements of FIPS 140-2 for Level 2 for Roles, Services and Authentication, Level 3 for the Cryptographic Module Specification and Design Assurance, and Level 1 for all other requirements.
+The security policy describes how to securely operate Crypto-C ME in a FIPS 140-2-compliant manner.